 There is more to magic on video chat than compromised versions of in-person tricks, or magic designed for TV.
 It is uniquely live, scalable, personal and interactive, all at the same time.
 No other medium allows the powerful methods and approaches we have discovered, and no other medium’s popularity is growing faster.

-Video Chat Magic is a monthly subscription-based collection of over 35 tricks, tools, essays and pieces of technology, exploring this exciting new medium.
+Video Chat Magic is a collection of nearly 50 tricks, tools, essays and pieces of technology, exploring this exciting new medium.

 The best part is that 100% of your subscription will be donated to charity.
 Nobody at Video Chat Magic, is making a single penny, so if you love magic, are interested in performing on video chat and want to do some good in the world, join us today.

 You will gain full access to the entire collection of tricks, tools, techniques, podcasts, interviews, scripts, recommendations, articles, routines, and items of software.
 You’ll discover tons of tricks and new methods that are both powerful and unique to video chat…

 A named card is found pinned to your back.
 Another rises from an untouched deck.
 Another appears in an empty envelope in your spectator’s hands, hundreds of miles away!
 These would be pipe dreams in many settings, but so much is possible in Video Chat Magic.

 We also have expert advice and theory from some of the greatest thinkers in magic.
 You’ll explore how to manage applause, the potential lack of atmosphere, staging, lighting, composition, engagement and interactivity.

 Inside, there is incredible masking technology that lets you do the sneaky stuff while a prediction seemingly remains in full view.
 You will even learn how to bend time so you can make a spider read a spectator’s mind, and effortlessly predict your audience’s shopping spree using a completely fake online shop!